 Judging Process and Criteria

-The LOUIE Awards judging process consists of two rounds of judging during an intensive two-day period.
+The Louie Awards judging process consists of two rounds of judging during an intensive two-day period.
 In this first round, judges are split into hubs across the country.
-Each group is responsible for judging certain portion of the categories.
+Each group is responsible for judging a certain portion of the categories.
 The top five scoring cards in each category are then moved into the second round of judging.
 During the second round of judging, all judges re-score and rank the top five cards.

 In each judging round, the cards are evaluated based on five criteria:

 - Originality | Does this card take a unique approach to design, concept, or execution?